alexanderthclark/pols4728/book/chapters/linreg.md

 (linreg)=
 # Linear Regression

 Regression should be a familiar topic.
+We will review the main ideas, but with some vocabulary and framing that might be unfamiliar.

 We will move quickly through what might be familiar and then introduce machine learning vocabulary and other points of emphasis.
 Some of this, like discussion of the loss surface, will feel unnecessary.
 However, this is a chance to ease into new concepts that will arise again for other prediction models.

 ```{admonition} Reading
 :class: seealso